nqdd/aw-client/README.md

 $ aw-client --help
 Usage: aw-client [OPTIONS] COMMAND [ARGS]...

-  CLI utility for aw-client to aid in interacting with the ActivityWatch server
+  CLI utility for aw-client to aid in interacting with the KomuTracker server

 Options: